pbaker321/PeterBakerPortfolio/README.md

 ### There will be:

-4 pages consisting of:
+- 4 pages consisting of:
+    1. Home/Landing page.
-- Home/Landing page.
-Striking landing page to gain the users attention.
+        - Striking landing page to gain the users attention.

+    2. About.
-- About.
-Information about the developer.
-Developers skills link to CV.
+        - Information about the developer.
+        - Developers skills.
+        - link to CV.

+    3. Portfolio.
+        - An Image of the project.
-- Portfolio.
-A summary about previous projects.
+        - A summary about previous projects.
+        - Links to deployed site.
+        - Links to project repositories.
+        - What Technologies were used for the projects.

+    4. Contact.
-- Contact.
-A form to contact the developer for future projects or employment.
+        - A form to contact the developer for future projects or employment.

 ### Existing Features:
 - Navigation Bar.
 Easily navigate to pages.
 Page is marked as active.
 - Footer.
 Links to social media.
 - Portfolio Page.
 Links to both the deployed site and to the repository
 - Contact Form.
 (Not Fully Functioning)
 - Downloadable CV.
 Opens in a separate Tab.
+(Mock CV)